kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer. - Robert Graves
+    ## It seemed the world was divided into good and bad people.
+The good ones slept better... while the bad ones seemed to enjoy the waking hours much more. - Woody Allen